parker ptfe and fep tubing

 THV (Tetrafluoroethylene hexafluoropropylene vinylidene fluoride)

-Working Temperature: 176°F - 248°F (80°C - 120°C)
+Working Temperature: 176°F - 248°F/ 80°C - 120°C

-Color: Transparent Back to Top
+Color: Transparent

 · Permits bondability to other substrates without surface treatment